-The descendants of the Wignacourt seigneury settled in the french regions of Alsace, Artois, Champagne and Flanders but its origin is Picardy.
+The descendants of the Wignacourt seigneury settled in the regions of Alsace, Artois, Champagne and Flanders.

 The motto of Wignacourt Knights family is DURUM PATIENTA FRANGO.
 The transcript of this motto evolve several times, over time, we can say today like our famous proverb: "good things come to those who wait".

 He participated in the Crusade of Saint John of Acre, in 1190.
 (Israel).
 According to ancient writings, his behavior would have enabled him to acquire the three fleurs-de-lys with the agreement of King Louis IX called Saint-Louis.
 The coat of arms of Simon de Wignacourt is exhibited in the room of the crusades of the castle of Versailles.